jMetal/jMetal/docs/autoconfiguration.rst

 The first step is to create a directory for the experiment.
 Let us called is, for example, ``iraceJMetal``.
 This directory must contain:

-* File ``jmetal-auto-5.12-jar-with-dependencies.jar``.
+* File ``jmetal-auto-6.0-SNAPSHOT-jar-with-dependencies.jar``.
 To generate this file, just type the following command at the root of the jMetal project:

     .. code-block:: bash

       mvn clean package -DskipTests=true

   If everything goes fine, the file will be generated in the ``jmetal-auto/target`` folder.
-* The contents of folder ``jmetal-auto/src/main/resources/irace``:
+* The following contents available in folder ``jmetal-auto/src/main/resources/irace``:

-  1. ``irace.tar.gz``: file containing irace
+  1. ``irace_3.5tar.gz``: file containing irace
+  2. ``autoNSGAIIZDT``: directory containing the ``scenario-NSGAII.txt`` configuration file, which is prepared to execute the autoconfiguration of NSGA-II using the ZDT problems as training set and the hypervolume as quality indicator for irace.
+This directory will contain both the temporal as well as the final files generated during the run of irace.
-  2. ``parameters-NSGAII.txt``: file describing the parameters that can be tuned, including their allowed values and their dependences.
+  3. ``parameters-NSGAII.txt``: file describing the parameters that can be tuned, including their allowed values and their dependencies.
 You are free to modify some parameter values if you know their meaning.
-  3. ``instances-list.txt``: the problems to be solved and their reference Pareto fronts are included here.
-It currently contains the data for using the WFG benchmark problems:
+  4. ``instances-list-ZDT.txt``: the problems to be solved (we are assuming the ZDT suite), their reference Pareto fronts, the maximum number of evaluations to be computed are included here:

   .. code-block:: text

-    org.uma.jmetal.problem.multiobjective.wfg.WFG1 --referenceFrontFileName WFG1.2D.csv --maximumNumberOfEvaluations 25000
-    org.uma.jmetal.problem.multiobjective.wfg.WFG2 --referenceFrontFileName WFG2.2D.csv --maximumNumberOfEvaluations 25000
-    org.uma.jmetal.problem.multiobjective.wfg.WFG3 --referenceFrontFileName WFG3.2D.csv --maximumNumberOfEvaluations 25000
-    org.uma.jmetal.problem.multiobjective.wfg.WFG4 --referenceFrontFileName WFG4.2D.csv --maximumNumberOfEvaluations 25000
-    org.uma.jmetal.problem.multiobjective.wfg.WFG5 --referenceFrontFileName WFG5.2D.csv --maximumNumberOfEvaluations 25000
+org.uma.jmetal.problem.multiobjective.zdt.ZDT1 --referenceFrontFileName ZDT1.csv --maximumNumberOfEvaluations 10000
-    org.uma.jmetal.problem.multiobjective.wfg.WFG6 --referenceFrontFileName WFG6.2D.csv --maximumNumberOfEvaluations 25000
+org.uma.jmetal.problem.multiobjective.zdt.ZDT2 --referenceFrontFileName ZDT2.csv --maximumNumberOfEvaluations 10000
-    org.uma.jmetal.problem.multiobjective.wfg.WFG7 --referenceFrontFileName WFG7.2D.csv --maximumNumberOfEvaluations 25000
+org.uma.jmetal.problem.multiobjective.zdt.ZDT3 --referenceFrontFileName ZDT3.csv --maximumNumberOfEvaluations 10000
-    org.uma.jmetal.problem.multiobjective.wfg.WFG8 --referenceFrontFileName WFG8.2D.csv --maximumNumberOfEvaluations 25000
+org.uma.jmetal.problem.multiobjective.zdt.ZDT4 --referenceFrontFileName ZDT4.csv --maximumNumberOfEvaluations 10000
-    org.uma.jmetal.problem.multiobjective.wfg.WFG9 --referenceFrontFileName WFG9.2D.csv --maximumNumberOfEvaluations 25000
+org.uma.jmetal.problem.multiobjective.zdt.ZDT6 --referenceFrontFileName ZDT6.csv --maximumNumberOfEvaluations 10000

-  Each line indicates the problem, the name of the file containing the reference Pareto front of the problem, and the stopping condition of the algorithm (i.e., the maximum number of evaluations of the algorithm).
+and the stopping condition of the algorithm (i.e., the maximum number of evaluations of the algorithm).

-  1. ``scenario-NSGAII.txt``: default irace parameters (we usually keep this file unchanged)
-  2. ``target-runner``.
+  5. ``target-runner-AutoNSGAIIIraceHV``.
 Bash script which is executed in every run of irace.
-This file must have execution rights (if not, just type ``chmod +x target-runner`` in a terminal)
+This file must have execution rights (if not, just type ``chmod +x target-runner-AutoNSGAIIIraceHV`` in a terminal)
-  3. ``run.sh``.
+  6. ``run.sh``.
 Bash script to run irace.
-VERY IMPORTANT: the number of cores to be used by irace are indicated in the ``IRACE_PARAMS`` variable (the default value is 24).
+IMPORTANT: the number of cores to be used by irace are indicated in the ``IRACE_PARAMS`` variable (the default value is 24).

-* A directory called ``execdir`` that must contain a copy of the ``resources`` folder of the jMetal project.
+* A copy of the ``resources`` folder of the jMetal project.
 This is needed to allow the algorithm to find the reference fronts.

 Running everything
 ^^^^^^^^^^^^^^^^^^

 Once we have all the needed resources in the `ìraceJmetal`` directory, we are ready to execute the script that will carry out the auto-configuraton by using irace.
 Take into account that irace will generate thousands of configurations (the default value is 100,000), so using a multi-core machine is advisable.
-We have tested the software in Linux, macOS , and Windows 10 (in the Ubuntu Bash console).
+We have tested the software in Linux and macOS.

 To run irace simply run the following command:

 .. code-block:: bash

-  ./run.sh NSGAII 3
+  ./run.sh autoNSGAIIZDT/scenario-NSGAII.txt 1

-The last parameter is used as a seed.
+The last parameter is used as a run identifier.

 Results
 ^^^^^^^

-irace will use the directory called ``execdir`` (previously created) to write a number of output files.
+irace will use the directory called ``autoNSGAIIZDT/execdir-1`` (the 1 is the run identifier) to write a number of output files.
 Two of those files are of particular interest: ``irace.stderr.out`` and ``irace.sdtout.out``.
 The first file should be empty, i.e., we should get an empty line when executing this command:

 .. code-block:: bash

-  cat execdir/irace.stderr.out
+  cat execdir-1/irace.stderr.out

 The second file contains a lot of information about the run of irace, including the configurations being tested.
 We are particularly interested in the best found configurations, which are written at the end of the file (just below the line starting by "# Best configuration as command lines").
 For example, a result is the following:

 .. code-block:: text

-  # Best configurations as commandlines (first number is the configuration ID; same order as above):
+  # Best configurations as command lines (first number is the configuration ID; same order as above):
   4646  --algorithmResult externalArchive --populationSize 100 --populationSizeWithArchive 20 --maximumNumberOfEvaluations 25000 --createInitialSolutions random --variation crossoverAndMutationVariation --offspringPopulationSize 1 --crossover BLX_ALPHA --crossoverProbability 0.876 --crossoverRepairStrategy random --blxAlphaCrossoverAlphaValue 0.5729 --mutation uniform --mutationProbability 0.0439 --mutationRepairStrategy bounds --uniformMutationPerturbation 0.9957 --selection tournament --selectionTournamentSize 8

 This configuration can be used in the ``NSGAIIConfiguredFromAParameterString`` program, replacing the existing one, to run NSGA-II with those settings.